 Lisa M. Daniels, Executive Director and founder of Windustry, has been providing wind energy information and technical assistance to farmers, ranchers, elected officials, rural utilities and other interested groups since 1997.
-Currently, Lisa leads Windustry in contracts with the US Dept of Energy and US Dept of Agriculture and in the past with National Renewable Energy Laboratory on the Wind Powering America initiative.
-Nationally, Lisa serves on the American Wind Energy Association (AWEA) Community Wind Work Group Steering Committee.
+Currently, Lisa leads Windustry in contracts with the U.S. Department of Energy (DOE) and U.S. Department of Agriculture and in the past with National Renewable Energy Laboratory on the Wind Powering America initiative.
+Nationally, Lisa serves on the American Wind Energy Association (AWEA) Community Wind Working Group Steering Committee.
 Lisa is also a founding member and on the Board of Directors for Women of Wind Energy (WoWE).
 She was recognized in 2004 by the US Dept of Energy Wind Powering America program, with the Chicago Regional Office Wind Advocacy Award for regional leadership, creativity, and commitment to wind energy development, and honored again in 2005 for her work with Wind Powering America’s Agriculture Outreach Team.
-Lisa received a B.S. in Business Management from Bentley College in Waltham, Massachusetts.
+Lisa received a B.S. in Business Management from Bentley College in Waltham, Mass.
 She loves to canoe and kayak, and enjoys horseback riding and Nordic skiing with her family.

 Before founding OwnEnergy, he was a founding member of Goldman Sachs' Alternative Energy Investing group, where he was involved in Goldman's investment in Horizon Wind Energy and co-led a portfolio financing that was named Project Finance’s N.A.
 Renewable Energy Deal of the Year.
 Prior to that, he served as Project Manager for the AES Corporation, working on a team that developed one of the largest power plants in Spain—named European IPP of the Year by Euromoney.
 Jacob also led AES’s efforts to develop a Spanish renewable energy business, which included negotiation of more than 1,000 MW of wind energy investment opportunities.

 Jacob holds an MBA from The Wharton School of the University of Pennsylvania.
-He lives with his wife, Jodi, and two daughters in Brooklyn, New York.
+He lives with his wife, Jodi, and two daughters in Brooklyn, N.Y.